ulule/developers.ulule.com/content/reference/order.md

 Retrieves all orders belonging to the user with the given ID.
 This endpoint is only accessible to oneself.

-This endpoint accepts the `extra_field=project` query parameter.
+This endpoint accepts the `extra_fields=project` query parameter.
 If present, the project resource is embedded in the order resource.

 The response is [paginated](#pagination).